Firenze Campo di Marte railway station: Overview

 It is approximately 2km from central Florence, which can be reached by regular connecting services to/from Santa Maria Novella.

 All regional trains going south and Santa Maria Novella stop at the station.
-The trains that do not go through Firenze Santa Maria Novella railway station pass through here, making it an alternative station.
+Moreover, high-speed trains that do not go through Firenze Santa Maria Novella railway station pass through here, making it an alternative station.
 Also, some InterCity, express, and international trains serve Campo di Marte.
 The station controls most of the traffic in the Florentine area.
-However, some trains only pass through Rifredi or Santa Maria Novella.

 The station has nine platforms all covered by a station-roof.
 There are self-service dispensers on platforms 2 and 3, 4 and 5.
 In 2009, the station platforms are being raised to 55 cm.
 This will make easier for passengers to get on and off the trains.
 RFI is improving the station because Campo di Marte is going to be the temporary high speed terminal due for works that are going to create the underground high speed station Firenze Belfiore.